Cirm423/Pipelines/Chipseq/Readme.md

 from the directory where the folders you copied, config and workflow, are located.
 If run_snk.sh is run from another directory snakemake will not detect the pipeline and it will not work.

-Inside *run_snk.sh* you can modify the partition to which snakemake will send the jobs by changing the line `#SBATCH -p q1` and the option `-p q1` in the `snakemake` line if its present (in hpc2 and biocrfhpc1).
+Inside *run_snk.sh* you can modify the partition to which snakemake will send the jobs by changing the line `#SBATCH -p q1` and the option `-p q1` in the `snakemake` line if its present (in hpc2 and biocrfhpc1). snakemake will run on a default profile settings in every cluster, if you want to use the another partition, comment (using #) the snakemake line with the profile and uncomment the longer snakemake line (by removing #).
+Then set your partition by changing or adding `-p <partition>` after the `sbatch` command present in the line (within the single quotes).

 Additionally, snakemake is configured to run up to 5 simultaneous jobs by default, but if you're using the pipeline in a cluster with number of jobs restrictions you may want to reduce it to 2 or 1 jobs by changing the `-j` parameter in the `snakemake` line.
 Snakemake will take at least 2 job spots, one for the pipeline manager and another for the actual jobs, when `-j` is set to 1.
 In hpc2, `-j` is set to 1 by default since its the cluster with the most restrictions.
 Therefore if you use the pipeline in the biocrfhpc clusters it will be faster.